mahaplatform/backframe/README.md

 building REST APIs.

 ## Handler
 The fundamental actor in a Backframe application is the handler.
-A handlers is a function that perform san atomic unit of work.
+A handler is a function that performs an atomic unit of work.
 A handler has the signature `(req, res) => {}` and can be used within an express middleware.
-Although Backrame is primarily intended to build handlers for expres, these function can be used outside of express as well in the context of a worker or some other asynchronous process.
+Although Backframe is primarily intended to build handlers for expres, these function can be used outside of express as well in the context of a worker or some other asynchronous process.